 Most of our current study objects (hobo spiders; house flies; Drosophila fruit flies; mosquitoes; twig and tree borer moths; lymantriid moths; earwigs; Cimex, Boisea, and Leptoglossus bugs; cecidomyiid midges; cockroaches; braconid wasps; silverfish and firebrats; etc.) have major economic or ecological implications.
 We work on them under the premise that their biology and communication ecology is as intriguing as that of any other insect.

 Findings of our research can be developed for earth-friendly control of insects in urban, agricultural, and forest settings.
 This is why we attract funding from Industrial Sponsors.
-In June 2004, our lab has obtained an NSERC-Industrial Research Chair (IRC) in Insect Communication Ecology, with Phero Tech Inc., SC Johnson Canada, and Global Forest as (industrial) sponsors.
-This NSERC-IRC is a triple-win because: (1) it provides a perfect training and research environment for many graduate and undergraduate students, and pushes the frontiers of science; (2) it provides society with earth-friendly solutions for insect problems; and (3) it generates new products and technologies for the industrial sponsors.
+In June 2004, our lab has obtained an NSERC-Industrial Research Chair (IRC) in Multimodal Animal Communication Ecology, with Scotts Canada Ltd. as the current main sponsor.
+This NSERC-IRC is a triple-win because: (1) it provides a perfect training and research environment for many graduate and undergraduate students, and pushes the frontiers of science; (2) it provides society with earth-friendly solutions for pest problems; and (3) it generates new products and technologies for the industrial sponsors.

 This instructor is currently not teaching any courses.